massive-oss/mcover/README.md

 Advanced Usage
 ---------------------

-#### Setting a custom runner
+#### Setting a custom reporter

-You can specify a custom runner by passing through a class that implements MCoverRunner.
-By default an instance of MCoverRunnerImp is created.
+You can specify a custom reporter by passing through a class that implements CoverageReporter.
+By default an instance of CoverageReporterImpl is created.

-	massive.mcover.MCover.createRunner(MCoverRunnerImpl);
+	MCover.getLogger().createReporter(CoverageReporterImpl);

 #### Ignoring individual classes or methods